agoragames/leaderboard/README.markdown

 You can pass a lambda to the `rank_member_if` method to conditionally rank a member in the leaderboard.
 The lambda is passed the following 5 parameters:

 * `member`: Member name.
 * `current_score`: Current score for the member in the leaderboard.
+May be `nil` if the member is not currently ranked in the leaderboard.
 * `score`: Member score.
 * `member_data`: Optional member data.
 * `leaderboard_options`: Leaderboard options, e.g. :reverse => Value of reverse option